Is a TCM acupuncture treatment covered by my benefit plan?

 How many treatments will I need?

 The number of treatments will vary from person to person.
-Some people experience immediate relief; others may take months or even years to achieve results.
+Some people experience immediate relief with just one treatment; others may take weeks, months, or even years to achieve results.
 Chronic conditions usually take longer to resolve than acute ones.
-Plan on a minimum of a month to see significant changes.
+If you are new to acupuncture, plan on a minimum of 1-2 treatments per week within a short 2-4 week window to see significant changes and consider regular "tune-ups" to manage more long-standing issues.

 What can acupuncture treat?